Sathiyanarayanan10/MAKEATHON_submission/README.md

-# Attendance_Tracker
+# MAKEATHON SUBMISSION : Ebike speed controller system as per its throttle using Microcontroller.

  ### About
-  This project is all about Ebike speed controller system as per its throttle using Microcontroller.
+  This project is all aboutTo design a smart electric bike speed control system using a microcontroller and a throttle input that can be controlled and can provide real time feedback to the rider.
+The throttle input will be implemented using a potentiometer.

 # Pre-requisites
-Install Arduino IDE
+Install Arduino IDE and gather required components.

 # Steps to run the program :
  1. Make the circuit connections.